tcdi/plrust/doc/src/dependencies.md

 bitvec = "*"
 ```

-These are not:
+These, however, are not:

 ```toml
 rand = "0.8.5"
 serde = ">1.1"
 ```

-`cargo` is allowed to pick a slightly different version depending on how it was specified -- with exact and bounded
+The `cargo` tool may select a slightly different version based on the specification.
+However, with exact and bounded
-values, `cargo` becomes limited to what administrators decide is allowed.
+values, `cargo`'s choices are limited to the versions that administrators allow.

-Using the bare wildcard pattern (`*`) is allowed and has a special meaning as it relates to a user `LANGUAGE plrust`
+The bare wildcard pattern (`*`) is acceptable and has a unique interpretation within a user `LANGUAGE plrust` function.
-function.

 ### Using a Dependency

-As demonstrated above, a `LANGUAGE plrust` function can have a `[dependencies]` section.
-Function authors are encouraged
+As shown above, a `LANGUAGE plrust` function can include a `[dependencies]` section.
+Authors should specify exact versions
-to specify exact versions for each desired dependency.
-PL/Rust will use that exact version if it is found to match one
+for each dependency.
+PL/Rust will match this exact version with an entry in the allow-list.
-of the allow-list entries.

-If the user requests a dotted triplet version such as `1.2.3` and it matches an allow-list entry PL/Rust will
+If a function requests a version in the `1.2.3` format and it matches an entry on the allow-list, PL/Rust will revise
-transparently rewrite it to be that exact version; it will become `=1.2.3`.
+it to an exact version, i.e., `=1.2.3`.

-If the allow-list simply contains a wildcard version...
+If the allow-list merely contains a wildcard version:

 ```toml
 rand = "*"
 ```

-... and the user function requests a non-wildcard version such as `0.8.5`, PL/Rust will use that specific version.
+... and the user function asks for a specific version, such as `0.8.5`, PL/Rust will utilize that exact version.

-If the reverse, where the allow-list contains one or more specific version requirements, such as...
+Conversely, if the allow-list specifies one or more particular version requirements...

 ```toml
 rand = [ "0.8.5", "0.6" ]
 ```

-... and the PL/Rust function requests a wildcard (ie, `rand = "*"`), then PL/Rust will choose the largest version
+... and the PL/Rust function requests a wildcard (i.e., `rand = "*"`), PL/Rust will select the largest version requirement
-requirement from the allow-list.
-In this case, that would be `0.8.5`.
+from the allow-list.
+In this case, it would be `0.8.5`.

 ### Working with Crate Features

-When a user function uses an allow-list restricted crate, the allow-list controls, per version, the allowed set of
+When a user function employs a crate from the allow-list, the allow-list controls the permitted set of dependency properties
-dependency properties such as `features` and `default-features`.
-A user function cannot override these.
-It can specify
+such as `features` and `default-features` for each version.
+Users cannot override these.
+They can specify them, but the
-them, but they must exactly match what is found in the allow-list.
+specifications must match exactly with the allow-list.

-This restriction allows administrators full control over how dependencies may be used.
+This control enables administrators to dictate the usage of dependencies.

-For example, this fine for a user function:
+For instance, this would be acceptable for a user function:

 ```sql
 CREATE OR REPLACE FUNCTION randint(seed bigint) RETURNS bigint STRICT LANGUAGE plrust AS $$